Fruithailu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-create a script that remove all letter c and c from input write a script that reverse its input. script that displays all user and their home directories, sort by users
+create a script that remove all letter c and c from input write a script that reverse its input. script that displays all user and their home directories, sort by users command that find all empty files and directories in the current directory and all sub-directories